ACC401E Financial Accounting I

 - Revenue from Contracts with Customers (IFRS 15)

-- understand the economic substance underlying the transactions.
+- understand the economic substance underlying the transactions and the purpose of financial statements.

-- have knowledge of the framework, concepts, and principles of IFRS.
+- have knowledge of the framework, concepts, and key accounting policies in IFRS.

 - know how to apply IFRS to recognize, measure, and disclose accounting transactions in real business situations.

-- be able to realize the discretion and judgment made by management in applying accounting standards.
+- be able to exercise reasonable judgment and realize the discretion in applying accounting standards.

-BED2/BED020 Finansregnskap or equivalent courses (e.g., introductory financial accounting) serve as a prerequisite for this course.
+BED2/BED020 Finansregnskap or an equivalent course (e.g., introductory financial accounting) serves as a prerequisite for this course.

 Credit reduction due to overlap